AnHosu/iot_poc/publishing.md

 factoryA/line22/milling/torque
 ```
 That way you can direct these messages to the store or dashboard for the same line but seperate lambdas, if that is needed for your application.<br>
+An IoT thing needs permission to publish to a specific topic.
+This is done by adding a certificate with a permissive policy to the thing.
+By using the topic naming convention above and wildcards in the policy, you can create hierarchies and differentiated permissions for things in different parts of your application or factory setup.<br>
 Now, for this demonstration example, we only have four sensors, and really we will only use one of them, so we will go with a simple topic.
 Like, say,
 ```
 bme680/temperature